-The Company's research and development activities are eligible under an Australian Government tax incentive for eligible expenditure from 1 July 2012.
+The Company's research and development activities are eligible under an Australian Government tax incentive for eligible expenditure from July 1, 2012.
 Management has assessed these activities and expenditure to determine which are likely to be eligible under the incentive scheme.
-For the years ended June 30, 2018, 2017 and 2016, the Company recorded other income of A\$1,385,796, A\$1,048,237 and A\$971,881, respectively related to recognition of this tax incentive.
+For the years ended June 30, 2019, 2018 and 2017, the Company recorded other income of A\$179,863, A\$1,385,796 and A\$1,048,634, respectively related to recognition of this tax incentive.
 The Australian R&D tax incentive scheme permits overseas activity to be claimed to the extent that the overseas activity does not exceed 50% of the total costs of activities for an eligible project.
-As of December 31, 2018, the Company evaluated the level overseas activity and concluded there was uncertainty as to the ability to meet this criteria.
-Additionally, at that time, the Federal Budget included a number of changes to the R&D tax incentive scheme which would place further limits on claimable amounts.
-These budget changes have since been formally placed on hold.
-In consideration of these uncertainties, no amounts were accrued for as at December 31, 2018.